The Case Study of Vanitas: Production

 Initially, Vanitas was the vampire, and Noé was the human.
 Drawing inspiration from Sherlock Holmes, Vanitas took the role of Holmes and Noé of Dr. Watson.
 Despite the author's attempts, the boss criticised her generic concept.
 She agreed when providing consultation.
 She was eventually suggested to switch the protagonists' roles, which she found more striking.
 A different friend of her criticized her design for Vanitas, which is how he ended up developing the two-level side bangs.
 Noé's design completely changed from the first drafts to his final form.
 Originally he had glasses and was more of the straight man of the comedy duo, but she was forced to abandon those and other ideas.
 Due to the lead's clashing natures, Mochizuki wrote them to avoid turning them into friends.
-She does not had any specific points of fixation when it comes to expressions, but she usually ended up redrawing the expression several times when making a new panel.
+She does not have any specific points of fixation when it comes to expressions, but she usually ended up redrawing the expression several times when making a new panel.
 Rather than writing villains, Mochizuki wanted to make all her characters relatable.
 She also aimed to improve multiple of her flaws in regard to Pandora Hearts, such as the inclusion of meaningless deaths.